 Warren Alpert, (1920-2007), was a successful philanthropist and entrepreneur.
 He was the founder of Warren Equities, which Forbes Magazine listed as one of the top 500 privately owned companies.
 Mr. Alpert has been a generous philanthropist having established the Warren Alpert Foundation which supports innovative individuals and organizations dedicated to understanding and curing disease through groundbreaking research, scholarship and service.
 The Warren Alpert Foundation does not solicit funds.
 It is a private, philanthropic effort funded solely by The Warren Alpert Estate.

 Since 1987, in partnership with Harvard Medical School, the Warren Alpert Foundation has awarded the Warren Alpert Foundation Prize to many of the world's foremost physician-scientists and researchers.
-The Warren Alpert Foundation Prize Scientific Advisory Commitee, comprised of internationally renowned biomedical scientists and chaired by Jeffrey S. Flier, MD, the dean of Harvard Medical School, selects the prize recipients.
+The Warren Alpert Foundation Prize Scientific Advisory Commitee, comprised of internationally renowned biomedical scientists and chaired by George Q. Daley, MD, PhD, the dean of Harvard Medical School, selects the prize recipients.
 Each fall Harvard Medical School hosts a scientific symposium in honor of the recipients of the prize.

 About Warren Alpert